AlexandruEmil/weather-app-tkinter/README.md

 You need an internet connection for the program to access the weather API.
 Ensure that all dependencies are installed before running the script.

-# UPDATE💲:
+# UPDATE:
  Improvements and Extension:

-Extended Forecasts uses the One Call API from OpenWeatherMap to add multi-day forecasts.
+Extended Forecasts(💲) uses the One Call API from OpenWeatherMap to add multi-day forecasts.
 This can display the weather for the next few days, including temperature highs and lows, and conditions.

 Weather Alerts: If available for the selected location, display any active weather alerts (such as severe storms or heavy rainfall warnings) by querying the One Call API, which includes alerts for certain regions.